-Thankfully, in this arms race of sorts, you can keep your desktop and laptop safe with our list of the hottest antivirus services you can get your hands on in 2018.
+Thankfully, in this arms race of sorts, you can keep your desktop and laptop safe with our list of the best antivirus services you can get your hands on in 2018.

 Norton AntiVirus Basic 2018 has surely done its homework when it comes to being light on your PC’s resources with an added twist: it is light on your wallet as well.

 In addition to hunting down malware as competently as you would expect from this type of software in 2018, Norton Antivirus gives you a bang for your buck, with a price-value ratio that is among the most favorable ones in the market.

 Your PC will be defended behind threefold protection layers in form of URL blocker which keeps you at safe distance from dangerous websites and a file reputation service which cleans whatever the blocker fails to filter out.

 Finally, its behavior monitoring algorithm will remove any intruder that exhibits suspicious behavior.
 Manual scans are available for the users who do not want to hand over all of the responsibility to the software.

 Norton comes packed with various browser extensions such as Norton Identity Safe which can stutter on Chrome but you can hardly take this against a generally stable piece of antivirus software.

 Norton Antivirus 2018 will work quietly and efficiently in the background at the price which will put many of its competitors to shame.

 ESET NOD32 Antivirus 2018 Edition has the courage to ask you for a slightly higher price while offering no bells and whistles in terms of features in return.